ClaireSmid/CogControlTraining_DecisionMaking/README.md

-# CogControlTraining_DecisionMaking
+# Read me

-This repo contains the data and code to run the analyses in the 'No effects of cognitive control training on decision making in middle childhood' paper.
+Created on 25/08/2022: added data and analysis folders